Tuesday, October 9, 2012

 Here are a few ideas on encouraging creativity in your children:

 1. Allow plenty of free time for working on creative projects.

 2. Create space for projects, so children can easily revisit them and work on projects between other activities.

 3. Provide plenty of craft and creative materials: papers, card stock, colored pencils, markers, crayons, paints, paste, glue, tape, safety scissors, clay, craft sticks, chenille stems, beads, sequins, glitter, felt, yarn, buttons, gears, dials, nuts, bolts, spindles, construction pieces, small motor parts or solar parts, etc.

 4. Encourage discussions about projects and activities, including "what-if" questions, alternative ideas, and unique visions.

 5. Allow quiet time and solitude for contemplation and creation.

 6. Be a creative role model, participate in creative projects, and encourage brainstorming sessions and collaboration on projects.

-For Free Homeschool Activities, plus Weekly Homeschool Lessons for Grades K-12, visit our site at:
+For Free Homeschool Activities, plus Weekly Homeschool Lessons for Grades K-12, see our Home page at: